-Using a Nest thermostat is one of the most convenient ways to optimize the everyday schedule of your HVAC system.
-This smart thermostat can learn your preferences and automatically make adjustments.
-But as you may expect, it won’t work correctly or at all if you see an error code on the display.
-The exact error code supplies useful information about the root of the problem, something a professional technician can use to present solutions that much quicker.
+Operating a Nest thermostat is one of the best ways to improve the everyday schedule of your HVAC system.
+This smart thermostat can be taught your preferences and automatically make improvements.
+But as you might expect, it won’t work properly or at all if you see an error code on the display.
+The exact error code offers useful information about the underlying problem, something a professional technician can use to present solutions that much sooner.

-Let’s consider seven of the most frequent error codes you could discover on your Nest thermostat.
-We’ll review the basics of each error code on top of how you might address it and the projected cost to do so.
-Remember that while the price will ultimately hinge on the exact Nest model, you can expect to pay about $75-$200 for repairs.
-This should include things like travel and labor costs along with any specific components required to wrap up repairs.
+Listed below are seven of the most frequent error codes you may find on your Nest thermostat.
+We’ll walk you through the basics of each error code on top of how you can solve it and the projected cost to do so.
+Don’t forget that while the costs will ultimately depend on the specific Nest model, you can anticipate paying between $75-$200 for repairs.
+This should include things like travel and labor costs along with any specific hardware required to complete repairs.

 e298 – Critical

-This critical error code is limited to newer models of the Nest thermostat and is displayed when the power is detached from the system.
-Because this is a critical power error, the thermostat will switch to the backup battery system.
+This critical error code is limited to newer models of the Nest thermostat and is displayed when the power is disconnected from the system.
+Since this is a critical power error, the thermostat will switch to the backup battery system.
 The error message will remain on display until the issue is dealt with.

-Losing power to your Nest thermostat can be for numerous reasons.
-The wiring might have disconnected or become damaged, or a disconnection could have happened further along in the electrical system.
-This could be the circuit breaker, fuse box or system switch.
-A knowledgeable technician can examine electrical connections and wiring until they find the source of the problem.
+Losing power to your Nest thermostat can be for several reasons.
+The wiring may have disconnected or become damaged, or a disconnection could have occurred further along in your electrical system.
+This might be the circuit breaker, fuse box or system switch.
+A knowledgeable technician can check electrical connections and wiring until they uncover the root of the problem.

 e294 – Critical

-Critical error code e294 shows up when your Nest thermostat’s wiring should be reconfigured.
-More specifically, you’ll need the technician to reconfigure the R wire.
-They’ll first perform a factory reset of your thermostat to make sure it’s not merely a software problem.
-If that doesn’t work, they’ll examine the wiring diagram of the thermostat and start looking at connectors.
+Critical error code e294 appears when your Nest thermostat’s wiring should be reconfigured.
+More specifically, the technician will need to reconfigure the R wire.
+They’ll first perform a factory reset of your thermostat to make sure it’s not merely a software issue.
+If that doesn’t work, they’ll check the wiring diagram of the thermostat and start looking at connectors.

-They’ll detach the power and progressively check each wire, making sure they are fully inserted into the connector with the proper amount of exposed copper.
-Once they find the malfunctioning connector, it can be exchanged for a new one.
+They’ll shut off the power and slowly check each wire, seeing to it that they are fully inserted into the connector with the proper amount of bare copper.
+When they pinpoint the damaged connector, it can be exchanged for a new one.

 e195 – Critical

-This critical error code can show up when the weather outside is particularly hot.
-The HVAC system can shut down and stop delivering power to your Nest thermostat.
-When this problem persists, the backup battery in your thermostat depletes and the thermostat will eventually turn off.
-In the event the breakers are on, you can examine a handful of other places before calling a professional technician.
+This critical error code can surface when the weather outside is especially hot.
+The HVAC system can fail and stop delivering power to your Nest thermostat.
+When this problem lasts, the backup battery in your thermostat drains and the thermostat will subsequently shut down.
+In the event the breakers are on, you can inspect a few other places before consulting a professional technician.

-Because this error can consume your thermostat’s battery, the first step might be providing enough power to determine if this specific error code is what you’re dealing with.
-You can disconnect the thermostat from its base and provide power through a USB cable.
-If it reveals error code 195, you can continue to visually check components such as the wiring as well as your air conditioner’s air filter or drainage system.
-If you don’t uncover anything wrong with these components, it’s maybe best to get in touch with a pro.
+As this error can drain your thermostat’s battery, the first step may be providing enough power to determine if this specific error code is what you’re dealing with.
+You can disconnect the thermostat from its base and supply power through a USB cable.
+Assuming it displays error code 195, you can continue to visually check components such as the wiring as well as your air conditioner’s air filter or drainage system.
+If you don’t find anything wrong with these components, it will probably be best to contact a pro.

 e103 – Critical

-Another critical error code, e103 indicates an electrical problem with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is receiving more power than what is safe and normal.
-This will sometimes stem from the breaker box, an error from the control board or thanks to a defective connection in the thermostat.
-The technician should meticulously inspect and test the Nest’s electrical system to understand where the power is surging or why the thermostat is convinced there’s an overcurrent problem.
+Another critical error code, e103 indicates an electrical error with your Nest thermostat.
+More specifically, e103 will refer to an overcurrent problem, which means the wiring is receiving more power than necessary.
+This can stem from the breaker box, an error from the control board or because of a defective connection in the thermostat.
+Your technician can meticulously examine and test the Nest’s electrical system to figure out where the power is surging or why the thermostat believes there’s an overcurrent problem.

 n260

-Although this error code isn’t critical, it could still keep you from using the Nest thermostat how you prefer to.
-Error code n260 pertains to the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from getting enough power.
-You can examine the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
+Even though this error code isn’t critical, it can still keep you from using the Nest thermostat how you want to.
+Error code n260 concerns the lack of a C wire or Nest Power Connector, as missing one can block your Nest from getting sufficient power.
+You can inspect the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
 If not, you’ll need a Nest Power Connector.

-Due to installation of a Nest Power Connector, you may notice error code E297 appear.
+Due to installation of a Nest Power Connector, you may notice error code E297 be displayed.
 This can be dealt with by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector is already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+If the Power Connector was already installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Similar to error code e103, e104 is a critical error stemming from an overcurrent.
-If excess power is being delivered using the Nest’s wiring, it could damage internal components and may even be a fire hazard.
-If you notice this error code pop up on your Nest thermostat and want to protect from electrical damage, it’s recommended to turn the power off straightaway.
-You can then get in touch with a professional technician with the necessary experience detecting and resolving electrical issues.
+Similar to error code e103, e104 is a critical error that’s the result of an overcurrent.
+If excess power is being delivered using the Nest’s wiring, it may damage internal components and can even be a fire hazard.
+If you notice this error code show up on your Nest thermostat and want to guard against electrical damage, it’s a good idea to turn the power off as soon as possible.
+You can then get a hold of a professional technician with the appropriate experience detecting and fixing electrical issues.

 e73 – Critical

-This might be as easy as the breaker being shut off, but it may also be a problem with the wiring.
-After turning off the power to your HVAC system and thermostat, you can visually check the wires to make sure they’re not loose or damaged.
-If nothing appears to be out of place, it’s best to speak with a local professional.
+This may be as easy as the breaker being turned off, but it can also be an issue with the wiring.
+After switching off the power to your HVAC system and thermostat, you can visually examine the wires to make sure they’re not loose or damaged.
+If nothing appears to be out of place, it’s a good idea to speak with a local professional.